 There’s no need to go to a clinic or use any needles.
 The kit comes with a little test tube and you spit about a teaspoon amount into it before mailing it off!
 The package is pre-paid and it’s as easy as dropping into your mailbox.

 The tests take about 6-8 weeks to turnaround and an email is sent once the reports are ready!
 All your information is kept private and just simply log into your account to discover your DNA!

-It was also interesting to see my ancestry timeline and trace back how many generations ago different ethnicities emerged in my DNA.
-Looks like the 4 generations ago, I had an ancestor from Korea!
+It was also interesting to see my ancestry test timeline and trace back how many generations ago different ethnicities emerged in my DNA.
+Looks like 4 generations ago, I had an ancestor from Korea!
 The Chinese generation definitely lines up with what I know about my own grandparents and it’s made me curious about what happened during the gap that spans the 3rd generation back.

 Also included in the base Ancestry package is the DNA Relatives tool, basically a fun way to find people out there that you share DNA with!
-My results only turned up third to fifth cousins but I was talking to my hairstylist about it and she actually found a long-lost sister who she ended up going out to visit in California — it was absolutely uncanny how similar they looked!
+My ancestry test results only turned up third to fifth cousins but I was talking to my hairstylist about it and she actually found a long-lost sister who she ended up going out to visit in California — it was absolutely uncanny how similar they looked!

 Genetic Health Risk Report